 Other Claremont Colleges Students

-Students from other Claremont Colleges receive the same transportation and living allowances as Pomona students, but pay regular tuition, room, and board fees to their home college.
-Financial aid students should make arrangements with their home college before going abroad.
+Students from other Claremont Colleges receive the same transportation and living allowances as Pomona students and pay regular tuition, room, and board fees to their home college.
+Students receiving financial aid should make arrangements with their home college before going abroad.

 Withdrawal from Study Abroad